-The 5 year action plan will be co-produced with local communities and key stakeholders and will be reported and reviewed as part of Cynllun Eryri.
+The 5 year action plan sits alongside this strategy to enable delivery.
+It has been co-produced with local communities and key stakeholders.
+It is a live document that will be reported on and reviewed as part of Cynllun Eryri.